devalees/frontend/@docs/architecture/08-features/IMPLEMENTATION_STEPS.md

 - [x] Completed
 - [!]
 Blocked/Issues

-Last Updated: Updated to follow strict test-driven development approach.
+Last Updated: Implemented the Feature Configuration component with full test coverage (93.75% branch, 100% function, 95.49% statement).
+The implementation follows the TDD approach with failing tests that were made to pass.